 People don’t always admit to the little things that they do around the house to save money, because they fear they’ll be labelled as ‘cheap’.
 But being frugal and making your money stretch further isn’t something to be ashamed of; it’s resourceful.
 It’s also something that people on a modest income often do as a matter of course!
 So here are some interesting ways that you can save money on a tight budget.

 1) Research food waste charities in your area.
+If you’re on a tight budget, but you still want to live well, then food waste charities could be key.
 Schemes do vary from place to place, but there are new community supermarkets and food waste projects cropping up each week.
-If you’re finding it hard to make the books balance then research what is available in your local area.
+If you’re finding it hard to make the books balance then research what is available in your local area. read reviews and find out what’s working for others.
 Remember, there is no shame in saving food that is going to landfill!

 2) Squeeze out the last drop.
 How many times do you just throw the last of the tomato puree away?
 Use a Bulldog clip to get every last drop out.

 3) Con the kids.
-If your children are brand snobs, then why not refill their favourite cereal box with a supermarket’s own brand?
+If your children are brand snobs, but you’re on a budget, then why not refill their favourite cereal box with a supermarket’s own brand?
 They might be turning their nose up at bargain custard creams, but can they really tell the difference?
 Find out by decanting a frugal food alternative into branded packaging, or another container.

 4) Bulk out your mince.
 Pulses, beans and grains cost less than mince.
 So make your spag bol or chilli go further by bulking it out.